Download the Victim Compensation Application.

 Crime Victim Compensation is a federally funded program that helps victims with medical, dental, counseling, work loss, funeral, travel, and crime scene clean-up expenses.
 There is an application process for victims of reported crimes in which the victim is physically or mentally harmed.
-To qualify there has be a report that a crime occurred.
+To qualify there has been a report that a crime occurred.
 Victim compensation is a reimbursement basis program that is on-going until the victim no longer needs financial assistance or the claim reaches a limit.
 No charges or conviction is required.
 However, law enforcement must provide enough information to substantiate that a crime occurred.
 Once an application has been submitted to victim services, a board reviews and determines a victim’s eligibility for the program.
 Once approved, a victim compensation coordinator will work with victims to obtain documentation that support their loss.

 If you would like to know more about the program or your organization requires training on crime victim compensation contact: firstname.lastname@example.org.

 Crime victims or family members of deceased victims who:

 - Report the crime to law enforcement within 72 hours